2024 Best Dividend Stocks in Singapore

 As a telecommunications giant majority-owned by Singapore’s government, Singtel has maintained a stable dividend policy.

-Despite its recent share price hitting a 52-week low, the telco has big plans to grow its core business, targeting a double-digit return on invested capital in the mid-term.
+The telco has big plans to deliver better customer experiences and sustained value realisation for shareholders, targetting a double-digit return on invested capital in the mid-term.

-With a diverse investment portfolio across the region, Singtel reported an 82.6% increase in H1 profit at S$2.1 billion.
-The company declared a final dividend of S$0.052 per share, providing shareholders with a reliable income stream.
+With a diverse investment portfolio across the region, Singtel reported a 42.9% increase in Q1 profit to S$690 million from S$483 million in the corresponding year-ago period.
+The company declared a final dividend of S$0.15 per share, providing shareholders with a reliable income stream.

 5. ST Engineering (SGX:S63)

 ST Engineering is a homegrown technology company that needs no introduction.
-The company achieved a net profit of S$586.5 million in 2023, an impressive 9.6% increase compared to the previous year.
+The company achieved a H1 profit of S$336.5 million in 2024, an impressive 19.9% increase compared to the previous year.
+The main drivers of revenue are the Commercial Aerospace (CA) and the Defence & Public Security (DPS) segment which saw a 20% and 12% revenue increase respectively.
 Dividend yield stands at 4.4%, translating to a final dividend of S$0.04 per ordinary share.

 Market Cap Current Share PriceTrailing 12 Months Dividends Per ShareTrailing Dividend Yield